Shipstr/frontend-code-challenge/README.md

-# Expeditors Front-End Code Challenge
+# Koho Front-End Code Challenge

 ## Overview
 To complete this challenge we would like for you to consume `rates.json` file and display a table with providers and rates.